FREE Case Evaluation

 Maryland Sex Crime Lawyer

 A sexual assault conviction carries a lifetime of consequences, from lengthy prison sentences to mandatory sex offender registration.
-While the legal penalties of a sexual assault conviction continue for decades, the personal ramifications may follow you the rest of your life: record of a felony conviction which can hinder housing and employment, loss of custody of your children, the destructions of personal relationships.
+While the legal penalties of a sexual assault conviction continue for decades, the personal ramifications may follow you the rest of your life: a permanent record of a felony conviction which can hinder housing and employment, loss of custody of your children, the destruction of personal relationships.

 Maryland Sex Offenses